 Talent rediscovery is the process of screening applicants who had previously applied for an open role with the help of your ATS and matching them to the current positions you're hiring for.
 70% of talent that recruiters hire are made up of passive talent, candidates who aren't currently actively searching for jobs.
 Thus it's advisable to mine your existing candidate database to source such hidden gems, reducing the time of hire and other recruiting costs.

 Skills are undeniably indispensable in an employee, just like their mindset and commitment.
 Ensure that you provide proper training and coaching to the new employees you're onboarding.
 This is doable in high-volume recruiting when the job requires little or no experience.
 You're creating a win-win situation in this process, making way for a better candidate onboarding process.
 Automate your interviews, simplify the job application process, keep your candidates engaged, and you're on your way to victory.

 What Are The Recruiting Tools Required When Hiring In Huge Numbers?

-To maximize your performance in bulk-hiring, you must look out for AI recruiting tools.
+To maximise your performance in bulk hiring, you must look out for AI recruiting tools.
 It's essential to take into consideration the industry’s most effective AI-powered recruiting software.